mesosphere/usi/examples/keep-alive-framework/README.md

 Run the keep-alive example framework that:
 - uses simplified Scheduler interface
-- starts 100 `echo "Hello, world" && sleep 5` tasks
+- starts configurable amount of `echo "Hello, world" && sleep 20` tasks (default 100)
 - keeps restarting the task if it finishes